ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 - As a younger rower, I want to use basic functionalities without parent's permission so that I can check for upcoming events and competitions in advance before asking my parents' permission to participate.
 - As a younger rower, I want to be able to sign up for events and competitions with my parents' permission so that I can participate in rowing events and improve my skills.
 - As a younger rower, I want to have a progress report generated after participating every signed-up events so that I can keep track of my personal data, make schedule for my next training and see my progress intuitively.
-- As a younger rower, I want to be able to filter events with age restrictions so that I can browse the avaliable events and make decisions more efficiently.
+- As a younger rower, I want to be able to use filters to filter out events with age restrictions or those that do not match my personal preferences so that I can browse the avaliable events of interest and make decisions more efficiently.
-- As a younger rower, I want to have the displayed events sorted according to my preference so that I don't need to see the events that are not included in my personal schedule and focus on the events that I am interested in.
+- As a younger rower, I want to have the displayed events sorted by date so that I don't need to see the events that are outdated.

 **17-18 JUNIOR ROWER INDEPENDENT OF PARENT:**
 - As an older rower, I want to be able to check upcoming events and sign up to competitions, so that I can quickly let my coaches know if I am available during those events.